-- Current data is compared to available data of previous years in order to understand different trends. - Stakeholder and community participation is very critical in this phase and will provide vital information on the main problems faced within the municipality.
-Consultation should begin at a neighbourhood or ward level and in addition, can also be done on a more focused basis around sectors or specific interest groups. - This phase allows for the application of gender planning, which stems from the recognition that different groups of women and men have different needs, different levels of access and control over resources, and different opportunities and constraints. - The metro will use this phase to identify the positive aspects about the municipality, its unique features, areas of potential and opportunity.
-These are vital in developing strategies to use these for greatest benefit of the municipality and country. - It is also important to determine the priority issues because the municipality will not have sufficient resources to address all the issues identified by different segments of the community.
+- Current data is compared to available data of previous years in order to understand different trends. - Stakeholder and community participation is very critical in this phase and will provide vital information on the main problems neighbourhood or ward level and in addition, can also be done on a more focused basis around sectors or specific interest grant problems. - This phase allows for the application of gender planning, which stems from the recognition that different groups of women an control over resources, and different opportunities and constraints. - The metro will use this phase to identify the positive aspects about the municipality, its unique features, areas of potential an these for greatest benefit of the municipality and country. - It is also important to determine the priority issues because the municipality will not have sufficient resources to address all the priority issues because the municipality will not have sufficient resources to address all the priority issues because the municipality will not have sufficient resources to address all the priority issues because the municipality will not have sufficient resources to address all the priority issues because the municipality will not have sufficient resources to address all the priority issues because the municipality will not have sufficient resources to address all the priority issues because the municipality will not have sufficient resources to address all the priority issues because the municipality will not have sufficient resources to address all the priority issues because the municipality will not have sufficient resources to address all the priority issues because the municipality will not have sufficient resources.

-16. Conduct IDP/Budget/PMS Workstreams to: MSA - Sec 21, 21A, 28(3) IDP/BI, Office Prepare a draft Situational Analysis Report for the Mayoral and Council Lekgotlas; and MSA - Sec 26(b) of City Assess and identify information from adopted Sector Plans against the backdrop of the SITUATIONAL Manager ANALYSIS, including the LSDFs for integration into the IDP Review document if possible
+16. Conduct IDP/Budget/PMS Workstreams to:

+- Prepare a draft Situational Analysis Report for the Mayoral and Council Lekgotlas; and - Assess and identify information from adopted Sector Plans against the backdrop of the SITUATIONAL ANALYSIS, including the LSDFs for integration into the IDP Review document if possible

-NO ACTIVITY DESCRIPTION LEGISLATION RESPONSIBLE 17.
-Conduct Top Management meeting to consider Ward Priorities and Mayoral Imbizo Progress Report as updated by Senior Management Chapter 4 MSA IDP/BI, Office of the City Manager 18.
-Conduct Pre-Mayoral Imbizo Sessions to consult Councillors to verify content for the Ward Priorities and Mayoral Imbizo Progress Report as reviewed by Top Management N/A IDP/BI, Office of Executive Mayor 19.
-Executive Mayoral Imbizo to interact with ward communities, listen to needs and concerns and provide feedback on approved programmes and projects for 2023/2024 MSA - Sec (29)(1)(b)(i) & (ii) Office of the Executive Mayor 20.
-Submit 1st Quarter Performance Report to D MFMA - Sec 52(d) BTO, IPMS 21.
-Submit to National, Provincial Treasury & transferring officers within 5 days of tabling the s52d report to D MFMA - Sec 52(d) BTO, IPMS 22.
-Submit draft Annual Report to A MBRR - Reg 31(c) IPMS
+NO ACTIVITY DESCRIPTION

+17.

+by Senior Management

+18. 18.
+Conduct Pre-Mayoral Imbizo Sessions to consult Councillors to verify content for the Ward Priorities and Mayo

+Imbizo Progress Report as reviewed by Top Management

+19. 19.
+Executive Mayoral Imbizo to interact with ward communities, listen to needs and concerns and provide feedbac

+on approved programmes and projects for 2023/2024

+20.

+21. 21.
+Submit to National, Provincial Treasury & transferring officers within 5 days of tabling the s52d report to D

+22. Submit draft Annual Report to A

-OCT - DEC: PHASE 2: Vision, Objectives and Strategies
+OCT - DEC:

+PHASE 2: Vision, Objectives and Strategies

-- This phase is closely linked to Phase 2 above and involves the identification of programmes and projects that the municipality intends to undertake in the five-year period.
-These should be developed with a constant reference to the requirements of the NDP, IUDF, DDM as well as other sectoral policies.
-During this phase the municipality should strive to get the input of other spheres of government, state entities, as well as key private sector players on what their development programmes, projects or intentions are, within the municipality. - Once the broad programmes and projects have been identified, they should be articulated into detail such as: the nature of the programme / project, its location, duration, its cost and the source of funding.
-In addition, this should provide targets and indicators which can be used to measure the impact of the programme or project. - The development of projects should respond to priority issues raised in consultation.
-They should also take into consideration the projects and initiatives by other organs of state.
+- This phase is closely linked to Phase 2 above and involves the identification of programmes and projects that the municipalit be developed with a constant reference to the requirements of the NDP, IUDF, DDM as well as other sectoral policies.
+Durin other spheres of government, state entities, as well as key private sector players on what their development programmes, pr - Once the broad programmes and projects have been identified, they should be articulated into detail such as: the nature of the source of funding.
+In addition, this should provide targets and indicators which can be used to measure the impact of the project. - The development of projects should respond to priority issues raised in consultation.
+They should also take into consideration